-- onSession-This is an alternative method of accessing the Chat Service JS API.
+- onBeforeChatOptionsApplied(callback)-Use this method to modify options before the chat starts or restores.
+This method may be useful if you do not control the startChat() call but still need to control some of the options. - onSession(callback)-This is an alternative method of accessing the Chat Service JS API.
 This method is an alternative to accessing the Chat Service JS API through the done callbacks of the startChat and restoreChat methods.
-This method may be useful if you do no control the startChat call. - close-Close the chat widget.
-Added in 850.5.0 - toggle-Minimize or restore the chat widget.
-Added in 850.6.0. - onMinimized-Add a callback when the chat widget is minimized or restored.
-Added in 850.6.0 - isMinimized-Check if the chat widget is minimized.
+This method may be useful if you do no control the startChat call. - close()-Close the chat widget.
+Added in 850.5.0 - toggle() Minimize or restore the chat widget.
+Added in 850.6.0. - onMinimized(callback) -Add a callback when the chat widget is minimized or restored.
+Added in 850.6.0 - isMinimized()-Check if the chat widget is minimized.
 Added in 850.6.0 - VERSION-Returns current chat version.
 Added in 850.1.0

-- Modifying the Styling of the Chat Messages - · Substituting the Genesys Logo with a Custom Image - Setting the Ground to Create Your Own Chat Widget (popup mode) - Adding Extra Content to the Chat Widget - Using the ui.onBeforeMessage Hook to Add Desktop Notifications - Using the ui.onBeforeMessage Hook for Agent-initiated Co-browse - Displaying a confirmation alert when users close the chat widget - Implementing a client-side chat session timer - · Inserting a new line with Shift+Enter - Automatically opening a URL pushed by the agent - Showing the number of unread messages in a minimized chat widget - · Showing an agent typing notification in the minimized chat widget - · Displaying a character counter in the message area - Replace Skip Registration button with Exit button - Automatically expand text area based on user input
+- Modifying the Styling of the Chat Messages - Substituting the Genesys Logo with a Custom Image - Setting the Ground to Create Your Own Chat Widget (popup mode) - Adding Extra Content to the Chat Widget - Using the ui.onBeforeMessage Hook to Add Desktop Notifications - Displaying a confirmation alert when users close the chat widget - Implementing a client-side chat session timer - Inserting a new line with Shift+Enter - Automatically opening a URL pushed by the agent - Showing the number of unread messages in a minimized chat widget - Showing an agent typing notification in the minimized chat widget - Displaying a character counter in the message area - Replace Skip Registration button with Exit button - Automatically expand text area based on user input